 Our Christian school values:

-Newton Ferrers C of E Primary School believes firmly that Christian princliples must underpin all of our work with children.
-The children, staff and parents have chosen the following Christian values which we want our children to reflect upon, develop and experience during their time with us at Newton Ferrers C of E Primary School:
+Newton Ferrers C of E Primary School believes firmly that Christian principles must underpin all of our work with children.
+The children, staff and parents have chosen the following Christian values which we want our children to reflect upon, develop and experience during their time with us at Newton Ferrers C of E Primary School: Achieve, Flourish and Aspire.